 With juicing it is estimated that 70% of the nutrients are extracted from the produce and into the juice; improving the chances that you actually absorb those nutrients.

-- With the insoluble fiber removed it is much easier on digestion and improves your chances of assimilating all the nutrients in the juice.
-I like to think of it as a liquid supplement.
+- With the insoluble fiber removed it is much easier on digestion and improves your chance of assimilating all the nutrients in the juice.
+I like to think of it as a “liquid supplement”.

-- You’re still getting the digestive and heart healthy benefit of the soluble fiber.
+- You’re still getting the digestive and heart healthy benefits of the soluble fiber.